Black Mamba’s Los Angeles, California Helicopter Crash – Free Downloads

 This action was originally filed in the Superior Court of the State of California, County of Los Angeles, and assigned case number 20STCV07492 (LEAD Case Related to Cases: 20STCV14963, 20SCTV14973, and 20STCV17897).

-The all-star reputation of championship-winning basketball legend Kobe Bryant demonstrated basketball skills only Michael Jordan's fans had experienced circa 1980 and 1990.
+The all-star reputation of championship-winning basketball legend Kobe Bryant demonstrated basketball skills only Michael Jordan’s fans had experienced circa 1980 and 1990.
 Our forever famous and beloved former Lakers star sought a quiet retirement filled with peace and serenity.
-But as most wrongful death attorneys will tell you, the only thing certain in life is death and taxes.
+But as most wrongful death attorneys will tell you, death and taxes are the only things certain in life.

 Surviving families will suffer excruciating torment, sad funeral memorial services, income, love, and consortium losses.
-An at-fault-party causing a loved one's helicopter-related death creates far more harrowing devastation for surviving family members than death from natural causes, as we saw with the Kobe Bryant family.
+An at-fault party causing a loved one’s helicopter-related death creates far more harrowing devastation for surviving family members than death from natural causes, as we saw with the Kobe Bryant family.

-News of the surviving family's recent lawsuit brings back tragic memories over Kobe Bryant's death months into the current Coronavirus (COVID-19) pandemic.
-Our lawyers looked at text messages and communications between pilot, passengers, ground elements, forward air controllers, all shedding some light exposing that dreadful, dreary Sunday morning.
+News of the surviving Kobe Bryant family’s recent lawsuit brings back tragic memories of Kobe Bryant’s death months into the current Coronavirus (COVID-19) pandemic.
+Our lawyers looked at text messages and communications between pilot, passengers, ground elements, forward air controllers, and even Kobe Bryant, all shedding some light exposing that dreadful, dreary Sunday morning.
 We also researched helicopter crash topics highlighting critical helicopter travel weaknesses in the Kobe Bryant matter.

 See Drone Video Of Bryant Helicopter Crash Scene